Skylar-Brockbank/Bakery/README.md

 * _Extract the contents of the zip file to a folder on your machine_
 * _Navigate to the Bakery folder in the project directory using your terminal of choice_
 * _run the program using `dotnet run`_

+* _if you want to test, navigate to the Bakery.Tests directory and run the `dotnet test` command_

 * _alternatively you can [clone this repository](https://www.learnhowtoprogram.com/introduction-to-programming/git-html-and-css/practice-github-remote-repositories) from Git Hub_